ankitects/anki-manual/src/getting-started.md

    File → Import.

 Note: It’s not currently possible to add shared decks directly to your AnkiWeb account.
-Please first import them to the desktop app, then synchronize to upload the decks to AnkiWeb.
+You need to first import them to the desktop app, AnkiMobile, or AnkiDroid, then synchronize to upload the decks to AnkiWeb.

 Creating your own deck is the most effective way to learn a complex subject.
 Subjects like languages and the sciences can’t be understood